genn-team/genn/README.md

     version of Visual Studio is not necessarily compatible with the latest version of the CUDA toolkit.

-2. Ensure that the `CUDA_PATH` environment variable is defined, and points to the location of the Nvidia CUDA toolkit installation and that the CUDA `bin` directory is included in the path.
-These can be checked by using: `ECHO %CUDA_PATH%` and `ECHO %PATH%` respectively (although they are usully set during CUDA installationon Windows systems).
+2. Ensure that the `CUDA_PATH` environment variable is defined and points to the location of the Nvidia CUDA toolkit installation; and that the CUDA `bin` directory is included in the path.
+These can be checked by using: `ECHO %CUDA_PATH%` and `ECHO %PATH%` respectively (although they are usully set automatically by the CUDA installer on Windows systems).
     If not, correct this using:
     `SETX CUDA_PATH "[drive]\Program Files\NVIDIA GPU Computing
     Toolkit\CUDA[version]"` and `SETX PATH "%PATH%;%CUDA_PATH%`.

-3. Add the `bin` sub-directory of the directory in which GeNN is located to your %PATH% variable.
-For example,
-    use: `SETX PATH "c:\Users\me\GeNN\bin;%PATH%"`.
+3. Add the `bin` sub-directory of the directory in which GeNN is located to your `PATH` variable.
+For example, if you extracted GeNN to `c:\Users\me\GeNN`, use: `SETX PATH "c:\Users\me\GeNN\bin;%PATH%"`.

 4. To access a developer command prompt, use the shortcut link in: start menu -\> all programs -\> Microsoft Visual Studio